DimensionDev/Mask-Docs/docs/web3/provider.md

 const web3Provider = useWeb3Provider(NetworkPluginID.PLUGIN_EVM)
 ```

 Integrating a wallet provider should implement the `WalletProvider` interface.
-We assume there is lazy progress that a wallet provider will need to do the preparation, and it can switch to a specific sub-network.
+We assume there is lazy progress that a wallet provider will need to do the preparation, and it can switch to a specific subnetwork.
 It also creates an SDK instance and a provider instance that implements the provider protocol of that network.

 ```ts
 export interface WalletProvider<ChainId, ProviderType, Web3Provider, Web3> {